counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Developer Configuration Management at Scale" image : "images/banner-art.svg" content : "GitHub repositories contain a lot of Yaml files for configuration purposes: GitHub Actions, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
-It is very hard to implement best practices in multiple teams for large organizations.
-Counterflow is a GitHub bot to apply configuration templates in all your repositories"
+  title : "Developer Tooling Management at Scale" image : "images/banner-art.svg" content : "Developers use multiple tools with different purposes: GitHub, JIRA, Slack, Spring Boot, Kubernetes, Travis, Spinnaker, AWS Cloud Formation, Google Cloud, Ansible, Docker Compose, Open Shift, etc..
+It is very hard to implement best practices and measure their impact in large organizations.
+Counterflow is a service to define processes and measure its impact across all your development teams"
   button:
     enable : true
     label : "Request Demo"